pragya-bharti/TKinter-Gui-in-Python3/README.md

  - GUI

 ## Future Upgrades and Iterations
-  - Everyyone is welcome to contribute to the repository with their Tkinter GUI applications.
+  - Everyone is welcome to contribute to the repository with their Tkinter GUI applications.
 Please follow the format specified in the folders and create a pull request.
 The admins will cater to it.

 ## Collaborators 🤖
 | Name      | GitHub Profile     |